rootleveltech/rlt_terraform_k8s_test/README.md

 4) Fix any issues that may be present in the helm chart.
 5) Expose the application to the outside world.

+**You will have 48 hours to get as much of this test done as possible.
+Once complete please commit your code to your won repo and send an email at codingtest@rootleveltech.com.
+In the email please include your first and last name, as well as a link to your git repo holding your code for this test.
+If you have any questions or need further clarifications please reach back out to us at codingtest@rootleveltech.com**

 ## Bonus
 1) Make the kubernetes cluster private